Facial veins and fine capillaries can affect both sexes and can give the face a florid complexion which can be cosmetically unacceptable.

 The cause of rosacea is unknown, despite a number of theories of causation.
 There are specific treatments for rosecea including the use of rosex gel and antibiotics by mouth.
 Treatment of the facial vessels with Intense Pulsed Light is an option for rosecea but should be seen as an adjunctive treatment, along with other medical treatments, which, given the chronic nature of this condition, should be seen as a treatment and not as a cure, and may well require repeating from time to time in order to maintain control of the condition.

 Enlarged vessels, associated with pigmentation and photodamage on the neck and decolletage is called Poikiloderma of Civatte.
-This condition is very treatable with IPL, but the settings used in treating the neck are usually much more conservative than for the face.
+This condition is very treatable with IPL, but the settings used in treating the neck and chest are usually much more conservative than for the face and will require more treatments to effect an acceptable result.